 I have previously posted on a series of fabrics related to this swatch, including suggestions for possibly automating some of their variations.
-The earliest blog post includes some of the history for this fabric, is repeated here.
+The earliest blog post includes some of the histories for this fabric, is repeated here.
 In the 80s there used to be a yearly machine knitting seminar in my area that was fairly well attended.
 There were droves of machine knitting publications for sale, demonstrators, and device creators with their wares.
 Susan Lazear, the founder of Cochenille, was just beginning to develop her knit design software ideas on Amiga Computers, DAK was getting off the ground as a competitor, and a fellow Californian, who happened to be Japanese (Yo Furuta), used to travel here with the Pandora box of foreign language knit magazines.
 At the time translating knits from one language to another amounted to guesswork and some leaflets.
 Subsequently, there were fliers, then articles, and even books on translating from Japanese to English and more than one on multiple language instructions for knits and crochet.

 One year there was a “guess how this was done and you get a prize contest” for a technique appearing on a sweater with only Japanese instructions.
 The design was dubbed wisteria by some, has been reincarnated as a trim, insertion, bandings on sleeves and cardigans and is reappears in magazines and on the runway with some regularity.
 For more information see horizontal cable (2012)wisteria cousin revisited: holding vs slip stitch, wisteria 2, and fern leaf A foreign language video tutorial with wider ladder spaces executed on a Silver Reed knitting machine